Try Semrush

 The next thing you’ll want to do is perform a backlink gap analysis.
 Essentially, this is comparing which sites your competitors have backlinks from, but you don’t.

-On Semrush’s (well-named) Backlink Gap tool, you put in your domain plus up to four of your competitors’ domains.
+On Semrush’s Backlink Gap tool, you put in your domain plus up to four of your competitors’ domains.

 You’ll then see a table that shows you which domains your competitors have backlinks from: